OrientedPlanarDiagram#

 set_endpoint(endpoint_for_setting, ...[, ...])

-Set the endpoint to the adjacent endpoint and update the endpoint attributes.
+Set an endpoint to the specified adjacent endpoint, updating attributes.

 twin(endpoint)